 We’ll have to go back – with Snappy in tow and a working camera.

-The title of the post is a line from the second branch of the Mabinogion – The Legend Of Branwen – which goes: “Bendigeid Vran, the song of Llyr, was the crowned king of this island, and he was exalted from the crown of London.
+“Bendigeid Vran, the song of Llyr, was the crowned king of this island, and he was exalted from the crown of London.
 And one afternoon he was at Harlech in Ardudwy, at his Court, and he sat upon the rock of Harlech, looking over the sea.